Representation homology of topological spaces: Introduction

-Our main observation is that this definition is {\it equivalent} to our original definition of representation homology given in terms of the derived representation functor $ \L(\,\mbox{--}\,)_G $, see \eqref{repX}.
+It turns out that this definition is {\it equivalent} to our original definition of representation homology \eqref{repX} given in terms of the derived representation functor $ \L(\,\mbox{--}\,)_G $.
 Precisely ({\it cf.} Proposition~\ref{rephom0}), \bprop \la{IProp1} Let $ G $ be an affine group scheme over $ k $ with coordinate ring $ \mH = \O(G) $.
 Then, for any $ X \in \sset_0 $, there is a natural isomorphism of graded commutative algebras

 \eprop Thanks to Proposition~\ref{IProp1}, we may (and will) use the notation $ \HR_\ast(X, G) $ and $ \HR_\ast(X, \mH) $ interchangeably, without causing confusion.
 Although its proof is almost immediate, Proposition \ref{IProp1} has a number of important implications.
 First, we state the following theorem, which is the main result of Section~\ref{section_rephom} (see Theorem~\ref{rephomdtp2}). \bthm \la{IThm1} For any $ X \in \sset_0 $, there is a natural first quadrant spectral sequence